datawiser/qual2db/README.md

 # qual2db
-Qual2DB is a python package that puts [Qualtrics](http://www.qualtrics.com/) survey data into a multi-table relational database (Surveys, Questions, Choices, Answers, Respondents, Responses).
-Qual2DB was designed to replicate the useful data structure provided by the Inquisite survey system.
-Qual2DB can be used as a python-package, command-line tool or with a simple HTML interface (experimental).
+*Python package that puts [Qualtrics](http://www.qualtrics.com/) survey data into a multi-table relational database (Surveys, Questions, Choices, Answers, Respondents, Responses).
+*Designed to replicate the useful data structure provided by the Inquisite survey system *Can be used as a python-package, command-line tool or with a simple HTML interface (experimental).

 ### Example
     import qual2db